Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 -

-- Gentle care, such as regular brushing and mild baby shampoos, can help to remove the scales
+Gentle care, such as regular brushing and mild baby shampoos, can help loosen the dandruff.

 -